 Since opening its doors in 1978, Piccadilly Records has well and truly woven itself into the fabric of Manchester’s music community.
-Located in prime position on Oldham Street, its shelves are stacked with a particularly forward-thinking array of records, spanning every genre from rock to leftfield electronica.
+Located in prime position on Oldham Street, they stock a huge range of records, spanning every genre from rock to leftfield electronica.

-The shop holds the largest stock of Record Store Day releases in the city, with a handpicked selection of over 300 records this year (see the complete list here).
-These will be available behind the counter, and your best plan of action is to bring your ‘want’ list with you and simply hand it over.
-Warning: if it’s rarities that you’re after, then you’ll need to arrive nice and early.
-Last year’s queue started – almost bewilderingly – 24 hours prior to opening!
+The shop holds the largest stock of Record Store Day releases in the city, and if previous years are anything to go by they’ll be carrying a handpicked selection of over 300 releases.
+These are available over the counter, and your best plan of action is to bring your ‘want’ list with you (they’ve even got a tick box print out for you to fill in, on their website!).
+Warning: if it’s rarities you’re after, then you’ll need to arrive nice and early – in past years we’ve spotted die hard vinyl heads queueing up 24 hours prior to opening time!

-As well as having a huge amount of limited edition Record Store Day vinyl on offer, Piccadilly Records will also be hosting some very special in-store activity on the day.
-The DJ selection is particularly strong this year, featuring the likes of Jane Weaver, The Orielles and Tim Burgess.
-There will also be an exciting live set from former 808 State member, A Guy Called Gerald.
+As well as having a huge amount of limited edition Record Store Day vinyl on offer, Piccadilly Records usually hosts some great in-store activity on the day, with previous years featuring the likes of Jane Weaver, The Orielles and Tim Burgess behind the decks, as well as a live set from former 808 State member, A Guy Called Gerald.

 When more information rolls in on the shop’s plans for Record Store Day 2023, you’ll find it here.